Lucas Brennan: Early life and education

-Career
+Mixed martial arts career

+Amateur career

 Brennan made his amateur MMA debut on August 12, 2017.
-Brennan won his debut amateur bout in XKO with a third-round rear-naked choke against Christopher Williams (1-0), two months after turning 17 years old and prior to his senior year in high school.
+Brennan won his debut amateur bout in XKO with a third-round rear-naked choke against Christopher Williams, two months after turning 17 years old and prior to his senior year in high school.

-After winning his debut amateur MMA appearance, his next fight would not be until May 2018, which he won via a unanimous decision against Diara Culpepper (1-0) in the Legacy Fighting Alliance (LFA).
+After winning his debut amateur MMA appearance, his next fight would not be until May 2018, which he won via a unanimous decision against Diara Culpepper in the Legacy Fighting Alliance (LFA).
 Brennan signed to LFA as their first-ever contracted amateur athlete at the time, but LFA would soon shift ownership, and Brennan returned to being a free agent.

-His final amateur fight was under the Tuff-N-Uff banner on June 07, 2019, winning a unanimous decision over Isaac Villegas (11-1) in Las Vegas, Nevada.
+His final amateur fight was under the Tuff-N-Uff banner on June 7, 2019, winning a unanimous decision over Isaac Villegas in Las Vegas, Nevada.

+Professional career

-Brennan's professional debut was made in Bellator MMA in the featherweight (145lb) weight class on Bellator 224 in July 2019.
-Brennan won in the first round with a rear-naked choke against Thomas Lopez (1-4).
-In November 2019, he fought Jacob Landin (0-2) and acquired another win at Bellator 233 with a first-round rear-naked choke.
+Brennan's professional debut was made in Bellator MMA in the featherweight weight class at Bellator 224 in July 2019.
+Brennan won in the first round with a rear-naked choke submission against Thomas Lopez.

+In November 2019, he fought Jacob Landin and acquired another win at Bellator 233 with a first-round rear-naked choke submission.

 A scheduled bout with Jamese Taylor was canceled on the day of the event in February 2020 due to complications in Taylor's weight cut and supposed health.
-Later that same year, in Bellator 244 in August, Brennan would face Will Smith (3-1) and win with a TKO in the second round.
+Later that same year at Bellator 244 in August, Brennan face Will Smith and win with a TKO in the second round.

-In November 2020, Brennan fought Andrew Salas (6-4) and won via unanimous decision at Bellator 252.
+In November 2020, Brennan fought Andrew Salas and won via unanimous decision at Bellator 252.
 Brennan missed weight for this bout, coming in at 148 pounds, two pounds over the featherweight non-title limit.
 The bout continued at a catchweight and Brennan was fined a portion of his purse which went to Salas.

-Fighting once in 2021 due to covid complications, Bellator 260, he fought against Matthew Skibicki (4-3) and won via first-round anaconda choke.
+Fighting only once in 2021 due to COVID-19 complications at Bellator 260, Brennan faced Matthew Skibicki and won via a first-round anaconda choke submission.

-In January 2022, he defeated Benjamin Lugo (5-4) at Bellator 273 with his self-appointed assassin choke in the first round.
+In January 2022, Brennan defeated Benjamin Lugo at Bellator 273 with his self-appointed assassin choke in the first round.
 This was a first in Bellator's history and the first submission of 2022.

 Brennan was scheduled to face Nick Talavera on November 18, 2022 at Bellator 288.
 However, Talavera pulled out due to unknown reason the week of the event and the bout was scrapped.
 He was briefly linked to Bellator 289 against Dre Miley, but Miley was not cleared by the Illonois commission to compete.

-Brennan is scheduled to face Josh San Diego on March 31, 2023 at Bellator 293.
+Brennan faced Josh San Diego on March 31, 2023 at Bellator 293.
+He won the fight by a rear-naked choke submission in the first round.

+Brennan faced Weber Almeida on August 11, 2023 at Bellator 298.
+He won the fight via knockout knee in the third round.

+Brennan debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and lost his bout against Dimitre Ivy by unanimous decision.

+On April 22, 2024, it was announced that Brennan had parted ways with the promotion.